 An important part of our program is getting our members out into the community where they can interact, volunteer, meet people, and learn new things, just like anyone else their age.

-Through volunteer projects, our members gain a sense of purpose and fulfillment.
+Through volunteer projects, such as Lettum Eat, Oakland Community Garden, Mend the Gap, singing and delivering meals and birthday greetings to homebound elderly, and Calvin Cove Adult Daycare for Fragile Elderly, our members gain a sense of purpose and fulfillment.
 We find appropriate sites where they can use and build their skills to make a difference.

 The Exceptional Foundation of Atlanta is a place where you want to be,